 Talane’s Top 3 Decluttering Tips

-My husband managed to get rid of 50% of the children’s books simply by holding one up at a time and asking them, “Keep or go?” with the reward of a movie afterwards.
+My husband managed to get rid of 50% of the children’s books simply by holding one up at a time and asking them, “Keep or go?”
+The kids were rewarded with a movie.
 Genius move!

-Talane’s Top 3 Tips for Clearing Clutter Quickly:
+Talane’s Top 3 Decluttering Tips for Clearing Clutter Quickly:

 Enjoy your own decluttering!